smartboyathome/Wonderland-Engine/source/cheshire_cat/routes/current_team_configs.rst

 .. http:post:: /current_team/configs

-   Creates a new machine config for the team to use in the current scoring session.
+   Creates a new machine config for the team which the currently logged in user belongs to use in the current scoring session.

    **Example request**: